root-project/web/manual/histograms/index.md

    }
 {% endhighlight %}

-Now the `fitf` function is used to fit a histogram.
+Now the `fitf` function is used to fit the histogram.

 {% highlight C++ %}
    void fitexample() {

 // Open a ROOT file and get a histogram.
    TFile *f = new TFile("hsimple.root");
    TH1F *hpx = (TH1F*)f->Get("hpx");

 // Create a TF1 object using the fitf function.
 // The last three parameters specify the number of parameters for the function.
    TF1 *func = new TF1("fit",fitf,-3,3,3);

 // Set the parameters to the mean and RMS of the histogram. func->SetParameters(500,hpx->GetMean(),hpx->GetRMS());

 //Giving the parameters names. func->SetParNames ("Constant","Mean_value","Sigma");

 // Call TH1::Fit with the name of the TF1 object. hpx->Fit("fit");
    }
 {% endhighlight %}